Student Conduct Code

 (i) A summary of the proceedings during a preliminary conference;

 (ii) An audio recording of conduct review hearings;

 (iii) All letters, statements, memoranda, decisions, orders, notices, and other documents related to conduct review proceedings; and

 (iv) Any images, articles, recordings, or other materials presented as evidence in a conduct review proceeding.

 (b) The director of SRR shall keep records of conduct review proceedings for seven years.

 (c) Records of conduct review proceedings are the property of the university and are confidential to the extent provided in applicable law.

 (d) Prior to the final disposition of a case, the accused may review the records relative to their case.
 The accused shall request to review the case records by contacting the conduct review officer.
 The conduct review officer shall make every reasonable effort to support the accused's request.

 (a) Student disciplinary records are confidential and shall be treated consistently with the requirements of the Family Educational Rights and Privacy Act (FERPA) and applicable law.
 Disciplinary records shall be maintained in accordance with the university's records retention schedule.

 (b) Release of student disciplinary records.
-The university may not communicate a student's disciplinary record to any person or agency outside the university without the prior written consent of the student, except as required or permitted by law.
-Exceptions include but are not limited to:
+The university shall not communicate a student's disciplinary record to any person or agency outside the university without the prior written consent of the student, except as required or permitted by law.
+Exceptions include, but are not limited to: